kelseyhightower/nomad-on-kubernetes/docs/08-nomad-worker-nodes.md

 ### Create the Nomad Instance Template

 The Consul internal IP address and gossip encryption key are required to configure the Consul agent running on each Nomad worker instance.
-Consul provides service discovery for Nomad Jobs.
+Consul provides service discovery for Nomad agents and Jobs.

 Retrieve the Consul gossip encryption key: